-- Expanding the existing "Commercial Corridor" designation in the LUDC to include properties between Oakport Street and Edgewater Drive, and between Damon Slough and Elmhurst Creek9; this change would conditionally permit the proposed sports/special events Arena as a unique use ("Group Assembly") within a portion of the Airport Business Park.
-An alternative approach to Plan implementation in this area could involve the Port agreeing to a transfer of land use jurisdiction to the City of Oakland of the few remaining properties that are not currently subject to City of Oakland land use regulation between Oakport Street and Edgewater Drive, and between Damon Slough and Elmhurst Creek. - Transferring land use jurisdiction to the City of Oakland of the waterfront sites between Edgewater Drive and San Leandro Bay, and between Damon Slough and Elmhurst Creek - in which case the City's proposed new D-CO-4 zone would apply to development in this area.
-The specific waterfront sites include property the City of Oakland currently leases from the Port of Oakland for its Public Works Agency corporation yard, and a privately-owned office and warehouse property.
-In general, land use regulations for Sub-Area B are intended to support commercial and employment uses.
-However, the Specific Plan proposes that a limited number of waterfront sites potentially be made available for mixeduse residential and/or hotel purposes as conditionally permitted uses, but only if such mixed-use development provides essential economic support for other public or private investments in the comprehensive redevelopment of the larger Coliseum District, including, but not limited to, economic support for the construction of new stadiums and other infrastructure elements of the larger Planning Area.

-- Allowing design review authority and permitting of new buildings to be administered by the City of Oakland, under the City's design review standards. - Amending "Section 3.
-Development Standards" in the LUDC to reflect similar standards that currently apply in the City of Oakland's Commercial Zones cede land use authority to the City of Oakland in selected areas of the Business Park, or amend the Port's LUDC as recommended, then the proposed new Arena, and the proposed new waterfront residential mixed use development would directly conflict with the LUDC, and those elements of the Coliseum Plan could not move forward.
+- Expanding the existing "Commercial Corridor" designation in the LUDC to include properties between Oakport Street and Edgewater Drive, and between Damon Slough and Elmhurst Creek; this change would conditionally permit a wider variety of retail, commercial, and civic uses within a portion of the Airport Business Park.
+An alternative approach to Plan implementation in this area could involve the Port agreeing to a transfer of land use jurisdiction to the City of Oakland of the few remaining properties that are not currently subject to City of Oakland land use regulation between Oakport Street and Edgewater Drive, and between Damon Slough and Elmhurst Creek. - Allowing design review authority and permitting of new buildings to be administered by the City of Oakland, under the City's design review standards. - Amending "Section 3.
+Development Standards" in the LUDC to reflect similar standards that currently apply in the City of Oakland's Commercial Zones

 Ultimately, the Port Board of Commissioners will need to make the decision as to whether these changes are acceptable and desirable, and will need to weigh the effect of these decisions against the compatibility of these new uses with the operation and safety requirements of the Airport Business Park and the Oakland International Airport.
-If the Port Board decides not to take any action to either
+If the Port Board decides not to take any action to either cede land use authority to the City of Oakland in selected areas of the Business Park, or amend the Port's LUDC as recommended, then the proposed new waterfront mixed use development would directly conflict with the LUDC, and those elements of the Coliseum Plan could not move forward.11